deawyk/deawyk.github.io/README.md

 # deawyk

-Source files for my personal website, powered by Jekyll and Jackal.
+My personal website, powered by Jekyll and Jackal.